New Cybersecurity Minor Now Available

 DeCusatis developed a three-course sequence of special topics courses that enabled students of any discipline to complete this minor.
-After review by several different departments throughout Marist, the cybersecurity program was unanimously approved by the Board in February 2016 and will be offered this coming fall.
+After review by several different departments throughout Marist, the cybersecurity program was unanimously approved by the Board in February 2016 and is now offered.

 In order to complete this minor, students must complete 23-course credits.
 The first three, Intro to Programming, Data Communications, and Internetworking are prerequisites for the first special topics course, Intro to Cybersecurity.
 Upon completing that course, students then have to complete two more technical electives in order to finalize their minor.

 DeCusatis raved about the benefits that this minor will provide for students.
 “This program will prepare students to deal with aspects of cybersecurity that affect their personal and professional lives,” he said.